-Electronic Claim Payment
+Electronic Claim payment

-Participating Providers are required to enroll for Electronic Funds Transfer (EFT) and Electronic Remittance Advice (ERA).
+Participating Providers are required to enroll for EFT and ERA.
 Providers who enroll in EFT payments will automatically receive ERAs as well.
-EFT/ERA services allow Providers to reduce paperwork, provides searchable ERAs, and Providers receive payment and ERA access faster than the paper check and RA processes.
-There is no cost to the Provider for EFT enrollment, and Providers are not required to be in-network to enroll.
-Molina uses a vendor to facilitate the HIPAA compliant EFT payment and ERA delivery.
-Additional information about EFT/ERA is available at MolinaMarketplace.com or by contacting our Provider Services department.
+EFT/ERA services allow Providers to reduce paperwork, provides searchable ERAs and Providers receive payment and ERA access faster than the paper check and RA processes.
+There is no cost to the Provider for EFT enrollment and Providers are not required to be in-network to enroll.
+Molina uses a vendor to facilitate the HIPAA-compliant EFT payment and ERA delivery.
+Additional information about EFT/ERA is available at MolinaMarketplace.com or by contacting Molina Provider Customer Service.